 - Khal Drogo kills Viserys Targaryen by upending a pot of molten gold over his head.
 The gold is meant to signify the crown Viserys demanded of him.

-- Stannis Baratheon conceives a shadow assassin with Melisandre that goes on to slay his brother King Renly Baratheon.
+- King Stannis Baratheon conceives a shadow assassin with Melisandre that goes on to slay his brother King Renly Baratheon.
+However, Stannis may not be consciously aware of his involvement; furthermore, Renly wasn't his King, and had also intended to kill Stannis in battle.

 Historical people suspected of regicide

-- Viserys II was suspected of poisoning his own nephew King Baelor the Blessed.
-The evidence on this is dubious and it appears most likely that Viserys was innocent of this charge.
+- Viserys II Targaryen was suspected of poisoning his own nephew King Baelor the Blessed.
+However, the evidence on this is dubious, and it appears most likely that Viserys was innocent of this charge and Baelor died of excessive fasting.

 Known or suspected victims of kingslaying